 Affordable shipping rates

-ShipBob’s distributed inventory model with distribution centers in the US and abroad allow retailers to store their products closer to more of their customers, and offer better rates through its proprietary fulfillment software.
+ShipBob’s distributed inventory model with distribution centres in the US and abroad allow retailers to store their products closer to more of their customers, and offer better rates through its proprietary fulfilment software.

 This approach shortens shipping times and reduces the number of high-cost shipping zones a retailer must ship to, even enabling 2-day ground shipping (which is more affordable than expedited air).